 For example, you might also learn more about why you need to wear glasses.
 The most common reasons are short-sightedness, long-sightedness, astigmatism – or maybe a mixture of all three!
 The details of your prescription will be explained to you in a little more detail and written on your prescription card.

 It can be easy to assume that receiving your first prescription card will mean that you are destined for a lifetime of glasses or contact lenses.
 But that is definitely not the case.
 If you are interested in Laser Eye Surgery, then you will probably be looking to learn a little more about whether you are suitable for treatment.

 Well, what are we waiting for?
 Let’s learn more about what prescriptions can be corrected with Laser Eye Surgery!

 Does your eyeglass prescription qualify you for Laser Eye Surgery?

 Typically, Laser Eye Surgery has the potential to treat up to +6.00 diopters of far-sightedness, 6.00 diopters of astigmatism, and -12.00 diopters of near-sightedness.
-However, the exact number depends on a variety of factors including the treatment type, eye health, technology available at the clinic, and the expertise of the surgeon.
+However, these figures should be taken with a pinch of salt.
+The exact number will vary from person to person depending on several factors.

 A stable prescription and good eye health